blin/ponish/manual/part-2.md

 was only two and a half minutes or so.
 Finally I managed to choke out a few words and asked her to confirm my suspicions.

-&gt;'Yes Anon, but you must know everything will be all right.'
+\> "Yes Anon, but you must know everything will be all right."

 I began to contemplate what to do next, when I was blinded by a bright flash of light.
 It dimmed after a few seconds, and I realized I was being pulled back.
 Before I woke up for the fourth and final time, I asked if I would ever see her again.
 There was a brief pause and she smiled lightly.

-&gt;'When you are meant to.
-You are not yet supposed to be here, Anon.'
+\> "When you are meant to.
+You are not yet supposed to be here, Anon."

 And that was it.
 I woke up in the cot, gasping for air.
 I immediately looked over at the clock and was met with 4:21pm.
 One of the first things I did was ask